 Bandwidth Throttling

-The deliberate slowing of internet speed by ISPs, which can affect live stream quality if bandwidth usage is too high.
+ISPs deliberately slow internet speed, affecting live stream quality if bandwidth usage is too high.

 Buffer Size